tic-tac-token/ttt-book/src/chapters/1/finishing-fizzbuzz.md

     }
 ```

-Here's our failing test output:
+With the above tests in place, here's our failing test output:

 ```bash
 $ forge test